-7.11.2.
+7.12.2.
 End Point Policy Group - Service Provider

 A second End Point Policy Group was created for the service provider, repeating the steps previously described.
-In the Policy Group tab, all fields used one of the default sets already predefined in the configuration.
+In the Policy Group tab, all fields used one of the default sets already predefined in the configuration, except on the Signaling Rule, where the Remote-Address rule created in Section 7.11.2 was selected.
+Click Finish.

-The screen below shows the End Point Policy Group named Service Provider after the configuration was completed.
+The screen below shows the Service Provider End Point Policy Group after the configuration was completed.

-7.12.
+7.13.
 End Point Flows